moengage/segment-react-native/README.md

 | Plugin       | Contains a Destination Plugin to integrate the MoEngage SDK with Segment SDK                            |

-**Notes:** To check the Integration checkout the module specific ReadMe files.
+Refer to the [integration documention](https://partners.moengage.com/hc/en-us/sections/15979246131092-React-Native-Device-Mode) for more details on how to integrate the SDK.